-3.1 CO2 emissions data
+3.1 CO_2 emissions data

-Road transport emissions are categorized under the Intergovenmental Panel for Climate Change (IPCC) 1996 sector category 1.A.3.b.
+Road transport emissions are categorized under the Intergovernmental Panel for Climate Change (IPCC) 1996 sector category 1.A.3.b.
 Emissions are calculated as the product of fuel consumption times the associated IPCC emission factors.
 The EDGAR database provides annual sector specific grid maps expressed in ton substance with a spatial resolution of 0.1 degrees × 0.1 degrees.
-We aggregate these grid cells to the corresponding NUTS 2 regions for the following 32 countries located in Europe: Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, Switzerland, and United Kingdom.
+We aggregate these grid cells to the corresponding NUTS 2 regions for the following 19 located in Europe: Austria, Belgium, Croatia, Czech Republic, Denmark, Finland, France, Greece, Hungary, Ireland, Italy, Latvia, Luxembourg, Netherlands, Poland, Portugal, Slovakia, Slovenia, and Spain.
 The NUTS 2 regional borders are extracted from the Eurostat database (European Commission, 2022).

-We present the evolution of CO2 emissions from road transport for Luxembourg over time in Figure 2.3 Panel (a) shows annual CO2 emissions from road transport over the period 2016-2021.
-The impact of COVID-19 can be seen in a drop in emissions from 2019 to 2020.
-Emissions in 2021 stay consistently below pre-pandemic levels.
-Panel (b) shows the spatial distribution of average road transport emissions over the period 2016-2019,
+We present the evolution of CO_2 emissions from road transport for Luxembourg and other NUTS2 regions over time in Figure 2.4 Panel (a) shows the evolution of the log of annual CO_2 emissions from road transport over the period 2016-2021.
+Luxembourg is indicated by the solid black line, while other NTUS 2 regions are shown in gray.
+The impact of COVID-19 can be seen in a drop in emissions from 2019 to 2020 across all regions.
+In 2021, an increase in emissions can be observed.
+However, both the drop and subsequent increase vary across regions.